Primary Areas of Practice: DWI, Criminal, Family

 Meet Timothy J. Rohr

-Timothy J. Rohr devotes much of his practice to DWI, traffic, criminal, and family law.
+Timothy J. Rohr, also known as TJ, devotes much of his practice to DWI, traffic, criminal, and family law.
 He also serves as the attorney for the City of Lenoir, handles general civil litigation, and has argued cases before the North Carolina Court of Appeals and the North Carolina Supreme Court.

 Timothy J. Rohr attended the University of North Carolina at Chapel Hill for undergraduate (‘91) and law school (‘94).